AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/contexthub.md

 # Previewing Pages Using ContextHub Data  {#previewing-pages-using-contexthub-data}

-The [ContextHub](/help/sites-developing/contexthub.md) toolbar displays data from ContextHub stores and enables you to change store data.
-The ContextHub toolbar is useful for previewing content that is determined by data in a ContextHub store.
+The ContextHub toolbar displays data from ContextHub stores and enables you to change store data.
+The ContextHub toolbar is useful for previewing content that is determined by data in a ContextHub store.<!--The [ContextHub](/help/sites-developing/contexthub.md) toolbar displays data from ContextHub stores and enables you to change store data.
+The ContextHub toolbar is useful for previewing content that is determined by data in a ContextHub store.-->

 The toolbar consists of a series of UI modes that contain one or more UI modules.

 * UI modes are icons that appear on the left hand side of the toolbar.
 When you click or tap an icon, the toolbar reveals the UI modules that it contains.
 * UI modules display data from one or more ContextHub stores.
 Some UI modules also enable you to manipulate store data.

 ContextHub installs several UI modes and UI modules.
-Your administrator may have [configured ContextHub](/help/sites-administering/contexthub-config.md) to display different ones.
+Your administrator may have configured ContextHub to display different ones.<!--ContextHub installs several UI modes and UI modules.
+Your administrator may have [configured ContextHub](/help/sites-administering/contexthub-config.md) to display different ones.-->

 ## Revealing the ContextHub Toolbar {#revealing-the-contexthub-toolbar}